GabrielHub/UniversitySimulator/README.md

 			Buy Menu:
 			You can buy buildings with material.
 			You can hire faculty with material.

-			Lose:
-			If students drops down to 0, game over.
-    	*/

 Difficulty determines how outcomes are done through percentages.
 A higher difficulty means when an event happens, the percentage something bad happens increases.
     `difficulty = ((students * sliderTuitionVal + alumni * 2 + faculty + buildings * 10) / wealth) + (sliderTuitionVal / 5) + (sliderFacultyToVal / 25)`